f9e/f9k9/README.md

 ## Todo

+* Crop images centrally for evaluation
+* `tf.image.per_image_standardization` to make the model insensitive to dynamic range
 * Zappa deployment with s3 model storage
 * Caching
 * Generalize settings to handle a list of categories.